 The Annapurna circuit trek route encircles the Annapurna range, a collection of massive snow-covered summits, many over 2,000 feet.
 While walking on the Annapurna circuit trek route, you will encounter 17,000-foot passes, glaciers, the world’s deepest valley, rice, paddies, tundra, and remote villages.

 The major difficulty point is Thorung La pass.
 The pass is narrow and dangerous to cross.
-But if proper acclimatization is taken along with preparations, then all you will get is simply the best view of the Himalayan panoramas from Thorung La pass at 5,416m above the sea level.
-Thus, going for the Annapurna circuit Trek is always the enthusiastic part of your life.
+But if proper acclimatization is taken along with preparations, then all you will get is simply the best view of the Himalayan panoramas from Thorung La pass at 5,416m above sea level.
+Thus, going for the Annapurna Circuit Trek is always an enthusiastic part of your life.

 Duration of Annapurna Circuit trek

 The duration of the Annapurna Circuit trek is around 18 days.
 So, it is the next factor bringing difficulty during the trek.
 Every day, you need to walk for an average of 5 hours.
 The path is sloppy, rocky, and narrow with more numbers ascending and descending.
 You can increase and decrease the total time for the trek which depends totally on your physical fitness.

 The total distance of the Annapurna circuit trek

 It covers around 160km-230km, depending on where the transport facility is used and where the trek ends.
 You will have to walk 9 to 15 km per day.
 So, it’s a difficult trek.
 You will notice that the trekking route is easier in the hilly region and tough when you go to the higher elevation.